-A big THANK YOU to La Natividad volunteers, cast and crew, and to YOU!
+A big THANK YOU to La Natividad volunteers, cast and crew, our partner St. Paul’s Lutheran Church, and to YOU!
 We had such a successful run and we couldn’t have done it without the support of the over 1500 of you who walked through the streets of south Minneapolis with Maria and José.

 THANKS!
 We are enormously grateful for the generous community of friends, artists, patrons, funders, partners, colleagues and neighbors who are blazing this new path with us!
 We would not be here without you.
 Thank you for recognizing us, and for your patience and commitment to the collaborative work of building an open and caring world.
 We at In the Heart of the Beast Puppet and Mask Theatre stand ready to embrace the new year with passion, energy, clear vision and joyful camaraderie!